-Wil Hout (1961) is professor of Governance and International Political Economy at the International Institute of Social Studies (ISS) of Erasmus University Rotterdam.
-His research interests relate to international political economy, development policies and issues of ('good') governance.
-He has further done research on the state oil company of Suriname and on the implementation of good governance programmes in Uganda.
+Wil Hout is professor of Governance and International Political Economy at the International Institute of Social Studies (ISS) of Erasmus University Rotterdam.
+His research interests relate to international political economy, regionalism, development policies and issues of governance and development.
+He has further done research on various aspects of politics and governance in Suriname and Uganda.

-Wil Hout is the author of Capitalism and the Third World (Edward Elgar, 1993), The Politics of Aid Selectivity (Routledge, 2007) and (co-)editor of six volumes and special issues, most recently of EU Strategies on Governance Reform: Between Development and State-building (Routledge, 2012).
+Wil Hout is the author of Capitalism and the Third World (Edward Elgar, 1993), The Politics of Aid Selectivity (Routledge, 2007) and (co-)editor of nine volumes and special issues, most recently of Handbook on Governance and Development (Edward Elgar, 2022, with Jane Hutchison).
 Together with Caroline Hughes, Jane Hutchison and Richard Robison, he published a monograph on the political economy of development assistance, entitled Political Economy and Aid Industry in Asia (Palgrave Macmillan, 2014) and, with M.A.
 Mohamed Salih, A Political Economy of African Regionalisms (Edward Elgar, 2019).
 He has published articles in, among others, World Development, Politics & Governance, Review of Development Economics, Review of African Political Economy, Journal of African Economies, Development Policy Review, Revue Internationale de Politique Comparée, Third World Quarterly, Journal of Development Studies, Critical Asian Studies, Development and Change, European Journal of International Relations and Acta Politica.

 Before joining ISS, Wil Hout held positions as (senior) lecturer and associate professor at the departments of political science of Erasmus University Rotterdam and the Universities of Leiden and Nijmegen, and was a visiting fellow at Murdoch University (Australia), the University of Sheffield (UK), Johns Hopkins University (USA), the Institute of Southeast Asian Studies (Singapore) and Central University of Iowa (USA).
 In 2009, he was a Distinguished Research Fellow of the Innovative Universities European Union Centre (Australia).
 From 2013 until 2017, he served as one of the two editors of the European Political Science Review, the flagship journal of the European Consortium for Political Research, published by Cambridge University Press.